Palliyarathalam Bhadrakali Kshethram

 Poojas are conducted occasionally to the Brahma Rakshassu.

+Location

+This temple is located with the geographic coordinates of 9°21′51.8″N 76°32′23.1″E at an altitude of about 28.96 m above the mean sea level.

 Design

 The temple is characterized by the distinctive sanctum sanctorum (shrikovil) where the three deities are seen in the same sanctum sanctorum.